Lynda Carter, Sharon Osbourne, more tweet support for embattled CBS chief Les Moonves

 Whereas Moonves released this statement: “Throughout my time at CBS, we have promoted a culture of respect and opportunity for all employees, and have consistently found success elevating women to top executive positions across our Company.
 I recognize that there were times decades ago when I may have made some women uncomfortable by making advances.
 Those were mistakes, and I regret them immensely.
 But I always understood and respected – and abided by the principle – that ‘no’ means ‘no,’ and I have never misused my position to harm or hinder anyone’s career.
 This is a time when we all are appropriately focused on how we help improve our society, and we at CBS are committed to being part of the solution.”

-CBS has vowed to the claims.
+CBS has vowed to investigate the claims.

 Comments